American Institute of Marine Underwriters & Ft. Lauderdale Mariner Club collaborate to offer remote training!

 Mark Smieya, Claims Manager, Ocean Marine Claims, Travelers

 Continuing Education Credits:

 State Insurance Departments:

-Applying for 6 agent/broker credits in NY, NJ, TX and FL
+Approved for 6 CE remote credits in FL.
+Applying in NY, NJ, TX.

 AIMU Certificate of Marine Insurance: Completion of this class can be credited toward AIMU COMI

 1:00pm - instruction

 4:00pm - class ends